Us0tsuki/Java_Skills/git techniques.md

 ### git rebase
-In Git, there are two main ways to integrate changes from one branch into another: the merge and the rebase.With the rebase command, you can take all the changes that were committed on one branch and replay them on a different branch.
+In Git, there are two main ways to integrate changes from one branch into another: the merge and the rebase.
+With the rebase command, you can take all the changes that were committed on one branch and replay them on a different branch.
 For this example, you would check out the experiment branch, and then rebase it onto the master branch as follows:
 ```
 $ git checkout experiment